Enjoy a family nature day out with a visit to Kooragang Wetlands also known as Ash Island.

 At the end of the track is the restored 1890s Schoolhouse.
 Around the house, there’s a number of pretty places to stop and have a picnic.

-If it wasn’t for the noise of the traffic on Pacific Highway, I could have sworn we had gone back in time to a simpler time.
 For more information about Ash Island, visit the NSW National Parks and Wildlife Service website.